-In our study, the ICP sign was observed in five of 21 patients with genetically confirmed SCA2.
-Notably, these cases, which represent all false positives in our cohort, tended to have longer disease duration and more prominent brainstem atrophy.
-Previous studies have described characteristic brainstem involvement in SCA2,40 with autopsy studies by Estarada et al. showing involvement of the inferior olivary neurons and olivocerebellar fibres,41 and Yoshii et al. reporting inferior olive hyperintensity on MRI.42 While our study establishes ICP sign as a useful marker for differentiating MSA-C from SCA, these observations suggest careful consideration may be needed when applying it to cases of advanced SCA2.
+In our study, the ICP sign was observed in 5 of 21 patients with genetically confirmed SCA2.
+Notably, these cases, which represent all the false-positives in our cohort, tended to have a longer disease duration and more prominent brainstem atrophy.
+Previous studies have described characteristic brainstem involvement in SCA2,40 with postmortem studies by Estrada et al41 showing involvement of the inferior olivary neurons and olivocerebellar fibers and Yoshii et al42 reporting inferior olive hyper-intensity on MRI.
+While our study establishes the ICP sign as a useful marker for differentiating MSA-C from SCA, these observations suggest careful consideration may be needed when applying it to cases of advanced SCA2.

 Our study has limitations.
-First, our study did not encompass the full spectrum of diseases in progressive cerebellar ataxia.
-Given the rarity of conditions such as Sporadic Adult-Onset Ataxia of Unknown Etiology and Idiopathic Late-Onset Cerebellar Ataxia,43 which are diagnoses of exclusion, these were not included in our cohort.
-Our primary aim was to differentiate between MSA-C and SCA, the two most prevalent and significant causes of this condition in adults.43 Second, the retrospective nature of our study may introduce biases, including selection bias and reliance on the quality of historical data.
+First, it did not encompass the full spectrum of diseases in progressive cerebellar ataxia.
+Given the rarity of conditions such as sporadic adult-onset ataxia of unknown etiology and idiopathic late-onset cerebellar ataxia,43 which are diagnoses of exclusion, these were not included in our cohort.
+Our primary aim was to differentiate MSA-C and SCA, the 2 most prevalent and important causes of this condition in adults.43 Second, the retrospective nature of our study may introduce biases, including selection bias and reliance on the quality of historical data.
 Additionally, the age distribution of patients with MSA-C and those with SCA differed in our cohort.
-We did not match the ages of these groups, as matching could not fully mitigate this limitation or simulate the conditions of a randomized controlled trial.
+We did not match the ages of these groups, because matching could not fully mitigate this limitation or simulate the conditions of a randomized controlled trial.
 Moreover, matching would have reduced the number of patients, thereby diminishing the statistical power of our study.
-Third, we cannot fully elucidate the biological background of the high specificity of ICP sign of MSA-C from SCA.
-Ataxia-causing lesions in SCA invariably affect the "cerebellar module," which is defined as the reciprocal circuitry between the cerebellar cortex, dentate nuclei, and inferior olivary nuclei.
-This implies that further biohistopathological studies are needed to explain the high specificity of the ICP sign in MSA, as it cannot be solely attributed to the known gliosis or cell loss in the cerebellar cortex and inferior olivary nuclei.^{12,44} Lastly, the analysis of imaging findings was qualitative, relying on the visual assessment of radiological signs.
+Third, we cannot fully elucidate the biologic background of the high specificity of the ICP sign for differentiating MSA-C from SCA.
+Ataxia-causing lesions in SCA invariably affect the "cerebellar module," which is defined as the reciprocal circuitry among the cerebellar cortex, dentate nuclei, and inferior olivary nuclei.
+An ovelap of the affected sites seen in both MSA-C and SCA implies that further histopathologic studies are needed to explain the high specificity of the ICP sign in MSA, because it cannot be solely attributed to the known gliosis or cell loss in the cerebellar cortex and inferior olivary nuclei.^{12,44} Last, the analysis of imaging findings was qualitative, relying on the visual assessment of radiologic signs.
 This approach is susceptible to interobserver variability and may lack the precision of quantitative imaging analyses, potentially affecting the reproducibility and objectivity of our results.

-Despite these limitations, our research offers significant potential benefits for patients with late-onset progressive ataxia in movement disorder clinics, offering insights that may enhance diagnostic accuracy and thereby inform potential treatment strategies.
+Despite these limitations, our research offers potential benefits for patients with late-onset progressive ataxia in movement disorder clinics, offering insights that may enhance diagnostic accuracy and thereby inform potential treatment strategies.